oatear/cider/README.md

 ![screen-4]

 # 4. Export
 Export the cards as individual images (PNG), or as card sheets ready to print (PDF).
 Adjust the paper size, paper margins, and spacing between cards.
+You can also export in `low ink mode` for quick prototyping.

 ![screen-5]

+# 5. Save
+There are various ways you can save your project files depending on the form of the application you are using.

+## 5.1 Web Application
+In the web application your project remains in IndexedDB within the browser storage.
+You can export the database as a single `database.json` file.
+This file can be stored somewhere safe and also transfered and imported to other devices.

+## 5.2 Desktop Application
+In the desktop application, the primary project structure is a directory that holds an exploded form of the project as `.csv`, `.html`, `.css`, and `image` files.
+These files can be edited in other applications for batch tasks or to align with an existing user workflow.
+You may also export or import the project as a single `database.json` file.

+![image-file-tree]

 # Creative Ownership
 Anything you create using CIDEr is your own intellectual property.